Table Of Content

 - What Investors Should Look For

 Vault audits check whether the physical gold that’s supposed to back things like ETFs, tokens, or certificates actually exists in the vault, in the right quantities, and in good condition.
 Financial audits, by contrast, look at the numbers side: they make sure the issuer’s financial statements, accounting books, and disclosures are accurate and follow the rules.
-Put simply:

 - Vault audit → confirms the gold is really there